naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 ### 3.1 Index vs Local Spec

 If `INDEX_IN` exists:

 - Ensure the target spec path and ID align.
 - Ensure dependency lists do not conflict.

 If conflicts exist:

-- In `--strict` mode: stop.
+- In strict safety mode (`--safety-mode=strict` or `--strict=true`): stop.
 - Otherwise: record a reconciliation recommendation.

-### 3.2 Registry vs Local Usage
+### 3.2 Registry View vs Local Usage (Multi-Registry Aware)

 If registry files exist:

 - Validate that shared names referenced in specs/tasks match registries.

-If conflicts exist:
+- Check for name collisions across supplemental registries.

+Rules:

-- Prefer updating local code/tasks/spec usage to match registry.
+- Prefer updating local usage to match registry.
 - Do not auto-rename registry entries.
+- In strict safety mode, do not add new shared entries when a conflicting name exists in any loaded registry view.

 ---